richardeigenmann/TagCloud/README.md

 tagCloud.setWordsList( weightedWordList );
 ```

-To become more interactive you can add a TagClickListener to the TagCloud and will receive a WeighedWord if the user clicks on a word:
+To become more interactive you can add a TagClickListener to the TagCloud and will receive a WeighedWord in the tagClicked callback if the user clicks on a word:

 ```Java
 tagCloud.addTagClickListener( new TagClickListener() {